FayCarsons/Portfolio-Site/blogs/Texel-Frontend/Texel-frontend.md

 Not super exciting, but it allows us to leverage all of Effect's benefits where we need them at the cost of an extra function call.

 In the case of global state, things get more complicated.
-As mentioned, my app has a lot of complex content management and ensuring users cannot button-mash their way into some nonsense state is pretty important.
+As mentioned, my app has a lot of complex content management and ensuring users cannot button-mash their way into some nonsense state is of course pretty important.

-If someone presses save while also editing and changing some other fundamental aspect of their content (you'd be surprised the messes you can make with just a Vim browser extension), those interactions must be handled atomically - in the sense that they are indivisible and cannot interleave.
-Without this anything can happen, pasting text into images, inserting a "foo" into the "bar" table, users with auth cookies labeled guests, total chaos!
+If someone presses save while also editing and changing some other fundamental aspect of their content (you'd be surprised the messes you can make with just a Vim browser extension), those interactions must be handled atomically - in the sense that they are indivisible and cannot be interleaved by the scheduler or runtime you're using.
+Without this, anything can happen.
+Pasting text into image files, inserting nonsense into your database, users with auth cookies labeled guests, total chaos!
 To solve this, I created an event bus powered by Effect's `Queue`.

 First, we define an event type which can contain one of three things: